 ~ Wet Your Whistle: Along a Kootenay Road Trip

-Words (and cover photo) by Julie Brannigan.
+Words by Julie Brannigan.
+Top/cover photo by Kari Medig.

 Julie’s daughters would love to throw her Canon in the river!
 If she isn’t taking photos for local businesses in the Cranbrook area, she’s busy at her full time job as a legal assistant.
 Julie spends her downtime rafting the St. Mary’s River, playing hockey and enjoying her multi-generational family.